NikitaVr/the-seed-render/README.md

 Open `./square/layers.html`

+This should connect player through socket.io to local server and start sending basic commands for player.

 # JS Game development examples - Tilemaps

 This is a collection of examples on how to implement and use tilemaps in HTML 5 games.
 You can take a look at these examples [live](https://mozdevs.github.io/gamedev-js-tiles).